create3000/x_ite/docs/index.md

 ## Keyboard Shortcuts

-If the X3DCanvas is focused, the following keyboard shortcuts are available.
+If the X3DCanvas element is focused, the following keyboard shortcuts are available.

 ### Home (Pos 1)